Small Business Funding – SBA HUBZone Opportunities at Alpine Bank

 According to the SBA, the rule changes mean federal contracting officers to find and form relationships with small businesses that are HUBZone-certified.

 There are numerous HUBZones located throughout the country.
 The SBA has an interactive map on its website that shows exactly where they all are.

 Other changes are related to contracting provisions.
-For example, if a business is certified at the time of its initial offer for a contract, it will be considered a HUBZone small business throughout the life of that contract.
-If a business is certified at the time of an initial offer for a HUBZone Multiple Award Contract, it will be considered certified for each order issued against the contract.
+For example, if a business is certified when first presented with a contract, it will continue to qualify as a HUBZone business over the life of the agreement.
+If a business is qualified when given an initial proposal for a HUBZone Multiple Award Contract, it shall remain certified for each order issued against that contract.

 Acting SBA Administrator Chris Pilkerton commented, “The exciting improvements outlined in this rule were designed to address longstanding uncertainty from both small businesses contemplating an investment in a designated HUBZone, as well as government agencies which seek to use HUBZone companies.
 We anticipate that these impactful changes will lead to the increased use of HUBZone-certified small businesses across the country.
 Further, additional program enhancements which will expand the HUBZone footprint and provide greater support to HUBZone eligible small businesses will allow contracting officers to better identify more HUBZone firms and get federal contracts into the hands of those businesses.”

-The HUBZone changes took effect December 26, 2019.
+The HUBZone changes took effect on December 26, 2019.

 Here is contact information for the Colorado SBA District Office:

 Alpine Bank offers numerous services for small businesses.
 Learn more about SBA-backed real estate loans for small businesses at Alpine Bank here, or decide if one of our business checking accounts is right for you.